 Judge Jacqueline Davies said the theft financed their "greed and indulgence."

 Watson, from Scunthorpe, was jailed for five years and six months, while Hill, from Grimsby, was sentenced to three years and four months.

 Doncaster Crown Court heard how the couple bought more than a dozen cars, including BMWs and Mercedes.

 Watson bought a Mini Cooper, which she had resprayed and reupholstered in pink and finished with the personalised number plate X66 MUM.

-The pair also spent thousands of pounds on jewellery and 250 Royal Doulton ornaments.'Appalling and distressing'
+The pair also spent thousands of pounds on jewellery and 250 Royal Doulton ornaments.